 The IMF announcement made no mention of the president’s dismissals of the central bank’s first deputy governor and other senior officials.

-One observer tells Central Banking that the IMF’s knowledge of Afghanistan was in some ways limited, as it no longer has a representative resident in the country.
+One observer tells Central Banking that the IMF’s knowledge of Afghanistan is in some ways limited, as it no longer has a resident representative in the country.
 The IMF tells Central Banking: ‘Following the killing of the IMF resident representative in Kabul in January 2014, the IMF embarked on a review of the security for all locations where the IMF operates, that are considered high-risk locations, including Kabul.
 As a result, we no longer have a resident representative in Kabul, although we maintain an office with local staff.’

-IMF officials dealing with Afghanistan tell Central Banking that IMF’s priorities in aiding Afghanistan were to help it overcome the major economic challenges it faces, from its decades of conflict and poverty, as well as the new challenge posed by the coronavirus pandemic.
+IMF officials dealing with Afghanistan tell Central Banking the IMF’s priorities in aiding Afghanistan were to help it overcome the major economic challenges it faces, from its decades of conflict and poverty, as well as the new challenge posed by the coronavirus pandemic.

 The ability of central bank and other economic policy-makers to steer the Afghan economy, IMF officials note, is to a degree hamstrung by the security environment, which is perhaps the most important factor in the war-torn country.
 Still, improved reform implementation could help lay the foundation for stronger and more inclusive growth and thus a better future for all Afghans, they say.
 Afghanistan receives large foreign aid, which – including for security expenses – amounts to 40% of GDP.
 Donor grants are expected to fall in the coming years, the IMF officials noted, and the government will have to generate more revenue from tax and customs duties, to prevent cuts in much-needed development and social spending.